 Credit card refunds: How they work and how to request one

 You never know when you might need to request a refund on a credit card.
 The quickest way to get one is to work directly with the business.
-But that’s not always enough, so sometimes it might be worth asking your credit card issuer for assistance.
+But in some cases, you may also need to ask your credit card issuer for assistance.

-But it helps to know when and why you might do that.
-Here’s more about merchant refunds—and what might happen if your credit card issuer gets involved in disputes.
+Find out when and why you might do that and what might happen if your credit card issuer gets involved in disputes.

-• If you want a refund on your credit card, it’s best to ask the merchant you made the purchase from.
+• To request a refund on a credit card purchase, contact the merchant you made the purchase from.

-• When a refund request is honored, the merchant returns the funds to the credit card issuer.
-Then the card issuer credits your account.
+• When a refund request is honored, the merchant returns the funds to the credit card issuer and the card issuer credits your account.

 • You can check merchants’ return policies for an idea of how long your refund might take.

-• Merchant refunds aren’t the same as credit card disputes and chargebacks.
-Chargebacks are often related to billing errors and fraud.
+• Merchant refunds aren’t the same as credit card disputes and chargebacks, which are often related to billing errors and fraud.

 Digital benefits from Capital One